common-group/services-core/README.md

 ### under development

 # services core [![CircleCI](https://circleci.com/gh/common-group/services-core.svg?style=svg)](https://circleci.com/gh/common-group/services-core)
-This repo contains docker files to setup the Catarse environment.
+This repo contains docker files to setup the Wmseed environment.
 All dependendent repos are included as git subtrees mounted on the ```services``` folder.

 ## setup
 For every service described on `docker-compose.yml` we have multiple env_files `compose_env/.*.env.sample`.
 Just make a copy off all of them on the same directory removing .sample.